 The interpretation of water data for both sites, along with access to them from field trips, provides an opportunity to present these spaces creatively through a new lens, in a way not routinely experienced.
 This in turns gives managing bodies, and those with an interest in the Mosses and Marshes, a chance to put the spotlight on why they are so important and how they might be managed in future.
 As Ramsar-listed international wetlands of importance, these sites “are recognized as being of significant value not only for the country or the countries in which they are located, but for humanity as a whole.”
 Recent events, such as the bush fires across Australia, demonstrate how fragile and vulnerable these landscapes are to climate change.

-The process of developing this project would be via a series of on-site residencies, with the lead artists, consisting of field trips and other events to gather information and material.
-In later project phases, it is intended that residencies may be extended to invited artists.
+The process of developing the project was via a series of on-site residencies, with the lead artists, consisting of field trips and other events to gather information and material.
+In later project phases, it is hoped that residencies may be extended to invited artists.

-During 2020/21, the artists will utilise available water data, studies, and the expertise of those who manage the Mosses and Marshes, alongside site visits, to create works that respond to issues of the day, and the projected future of the wetlands and adjoining areas.
+During 2021, the artists utilised available water data, studies, and the expertise of those who manage the Mosses and Marshes, alongside site visits, to create works that responded to issues of the day, and the projected future of the wetlands and adjoining areas.

-The resulting works may be presented in a range of formats for online viewing and in physical exhibitions within each wetland’s catchment, as well as internationally.
-The intention is to have an exchange exhibition, showing the works, the research and documentation of the behind the scenes processes.
+The resulting works were presented in a range of formats for online viewing and in physical exhibitions within each wetland’s catchment, as well as internationally.
+See Events for updates on what is happening.

 Andrew is an interdisciplinary artist and project manager, based in Shrewsbury, working solo and in collaboration with other practitioners and community groups.